 You may only apply for an extension of stay if:

-It will help your case to present certain types of evidence to the USCIS, such as proof of the reason for your extended stay, your planned arrangements to depart the U.S., and bank statements or pay stubs showing that you are able to support yourself while in the country.
+It will help your case to present certain types of evidence to the USCIS, such as proof of the reason for your extended stay, your planned arrangements to depart the U.S., and bank statements or pay stubs showing that you can support yourself while in the country.
 Economic ties abroad, such as an employer who will reinstate your employment upon your return, are also beneficial.

 Eligibility for an Extension of Stay